hyintell/DoomSuite/README.md

 ## Acknowledgements

-The code for DoomLab was originally based on Tristan Tomilin's master thesis project advised by Meng Fang.
+The code for DoomSuite was originally based on Tristan Tomilin's master thesis project advised by Meng Fang.
 The authors are also grateful for the open source project [VizDoom](https://github.com/mwydmuch/ViZDoom) and its developers.